How to Leave No Trace - Outdoor Recreation To help the world’s most beautiful outdoor areas stay ..Read more

 3. Dispose of waste properly

 Every item you bring should also leave with you.
 Snack wrappers, cans and bottles as well as items you may deem “natural” or “biodegradable” (apple cores, orange peels, banana peels, dog poop, etc.) must be taken with you and disposed of properly in a garbage receptacle, recycling or compost bin.
 Additionally, waste should never be put in a campfire – even items like paper can release toxins into the environment.
 If you are embarking on your first multi-day camp or backpacking trip and thinking it will be impossible to pack out several days of human waste, you probably want to know how to poop in the woods.
-You should make every attempt to pack out all human waste with you, but if you must bury it, human waste should be buried at least six inches deep and at least 200 feet from water sources.
-Burying poop should only be done in forests and wetter environments, where it can biodegrade.
+You should make every attempt to pack out all human waste with you, but if you must bury it, human waste should be buried at least eight inches deep and at least 200 feet from water sources.
+Burying poop should only be done in forests and wetter environments where it can biodegrade, and toilet paper must always be packed out (bring an extra bag to take it with you).
 If you are recreating or camping in a dry, desert environment, poop shouldn’t be buried, as it doesn’t decompose quickly in arid environments without rainfall.
 It can then contaminate nearby water supplies and lead to unsanitary conditions.